waleedyousaf07/vue2-basic/README.md

 We can store the instances in variables in order to access and update their properties from the outside or other instances.

+Although, if the instances needs to communicate frequently, then we should reconsider our approaches as its better to keep them in the same instance

     // ---- .js ----
     var one = new Vue({
       el: '#vue-app-1',